cirosantilli/algorithm-cheat/turing-machine.md

 # Turing machine

-Also mentions other computation models and how they compare to Turing machines.

-## Computation model
+# Computation model

-The fist thing to do is to decide on a computer model to work with.
+Review of Turing machines and it's variants.

+The Turing machine and variants is the most popular model to model computations, so understanding it is fundamental before you do anything else.

+Different models exist to represent different capabilities of real, or imaginary, hardware.

+## Variants

-### Turing machine
+### Classical model

 Classical model.

-#### Variants

-Variants mentioned in other sections include:

-- Probabilistic Turing Machine
-- Quantum Turing Machine

-##### Non-deterministic Turing Machine
+### Non-deterministic Turing Machine

-##### NTM
+### NTM

 Turing machine that has multiple possible transitions per input and state.